 Executive Assistant: Job Description

-The Foundation is seeking a thoughtful, experienced, results-oriented, and congenial executive assistant with well-honed communication competencies (verbal and written), organizational skills, and excellent judgment.
-The work is detail-oriented and time-sensitive, and the executive assistant will need to be proactive, adaptable, timely, discreet, measured in manner, sensitive both to the priorities and to the circumstances of the moment, and adept at problem-solving.
+The Foundation is seeking a thoughtful, experienced, results-oriented, and congenial executive assistant with well-honed communication competencies (verbal and written), organizational skills, and sound judgment.
+The work requires attention to detail and strong skills in time management.
+The executive assistant in Public Knowledge will need to be proactive, adaptable, timely, discreet, measured in manner, sensitive both to the priorities and to the circumstances of the moment, and adept at problem-solving.
 They will also need to be an exceptionally clear written and oral communicator.
-There will be substantial calendaring, travel arrangement, and project management skills required, and it is anticipated that scheduling will account for most of the appointee’s time and energy.
+There will be substantial calendaring, travel arrangement, and project management needs, such as for events planning.
+It is anticipated that scheduling will account for most of the appointee's time and energy.

-The Executive Assistant is a full-time position that reports to the Program Officer (PO), and works collaboratively with other members of the Humanities in Place (HiP) department as well as staff throughout the foundation.
+The Executive Assistant is a full-time position that reports to the Program Officer (PO) and works collaboratively with other members of the Public Knowledge (PK) program as well as staff throughout the foundation.

-The Executive Assistant's responsibilities may include, but will not be limited to:
+The Executive Assistant's responsibilities may include, but will not be limited to the following:

-- Schedules and organizes a heavy schedule of continually evolving meetings and outside activities involving multiple participants for the HiP Program Officer and program staff in a fast-paced environment
+- Schedules and organizes a heavy rotation of continually evolving meetings and outside activities involving multiple participants for the PK Program Officer and program staff in a fast-paced environment

-- Manages complex and intricate travel arrangements, ensuring detailed itineraries are accounted for, confirmations are maintained, and advance materials are coordinated
+- Manages travel arrangements for multiple staff, ensuring detailed itineraries are accounted for, confirmations are maintained, and advance materials are coordinated

 - Maintains the PO's daily calendars